Decoding the 70% Off $30 Discount: A Deep Dive into Percentage Savings

 -

 Scenario 4: Additional Discounts: Sometimes, stores offer additional discounts, such as a further percentage off or a fixed-value coupon.
 In these cases, discounts are typically applied sequentially.
-For example, if you have a $5-off coupon after the 70% discount, your final price would be $4 ($9 - $5).
-However, the order of discount application may vary, so always read the terms carefully.
+To give you an idea, if you have a $5-off coupon after the 70% discount, your final price would be $4 ($9 - $5).
+Even so, the order of discount application may vary, so always read the terms carefully.

 Understanding the Marketing Strategy

 Retailers often use phrases like "70% off $30" strategically.
-While it clearly indicates a significant discount, it doesn't reveal the original price of higher-priced items which may not offer the same relative saving.
+Even so, while it clearly indicates a significant discount, it doesn't reveal the original price of higher-priced items which may not offer the same relative saving.
 It's a way to highlight a specific deal that may be particularly attractive to price-conscious shoppers.

 Frequently Asked Questions (FAQ)